treydock/ood-documentation/source/installation/modify-system-security.rst

 The OnDemand SELinux package makes several changes to allow OnDemand to run with SELinux enabled.

-* Set context of several ondemand-nginx directories and files.
+* Set context of several ondemand-nginx directories and files. `See ondemand-selinux.fc <https://github.com/OSC/ondemand/blob/master/packaging/ondemand-selinux.fc>`_
-* Enable several booleans.
+* Enable several booleans. `See "%post selinux" in ondemand.spec <https://github.com/OSC/ondemand/blob/master/packaging/ondemand.spec#L245>`_
 * Apply a custom policy to allow some additional actions by processes in the `httpd_t` context.
+See `ondemand-selinux.te <https://github.com/OSC/ondemand/blob/master/packaging/ondemand-selinux.te>`_ and `ondemand-selinux-systemd.te <https://github.com/OSC/ondemand/blob/master/packaging/ondemand-selinux-systemd.te>`_

 If you experience denials when running SELinux with Open OnDemand please provide denial details by generating a `ood.te` file and posting that to `Discourse <https://discourse.osc.edu/c/open-ondemand>`_.
 It would also help to post the `audit.log` lines that correspond to the OnDemand specific denials.